 Certification

 There is no VPAT certification.
 Product owners use the VPAT to demonstrate the accessibility of their products, but it is not a certification of any kind.
 It is merely an accounting of the accessibility of the product.
 The accounting may show that a product is 100% accessible or various other levels of accessibility below full conformance with the given standards.
-Optimally, the VPAT is filled out by a digital accessibility company or otherwise qualified expert.

 Many product owners and procurement agents are under the impression that the mere existence of the ACR equates to an accessible product when all it means is that the accessibility of the product, however good or bad, is documented.
 So neither a VPAT nor ACR amounts to any sort of official sort certification, but it can serve as very nice documentation to demonstrate product accessibility.